 Currently, the Madison Arts Commission's single staff position is called upon in the development of capital projects whenever public art issues or artist participation occurs.
-The amount of work generated by these requests is both gratifying for public art advocates and overwhelming for the Commission's single staffer.
-No system of interagency charging helps the Commission secure the resources necessary to support this rapidly growing workload.
+The amount of work generated by these requests is gratifying for public art advocates but it is unrealistic to expect a single staffer to respond to every opportunity.
+A system of interagency charging would helps the Commission secure the resources

+Success has brought the need for change. necessary to support this rapidly growing workload.
 In order for the public art program to continue effectively, additional staff or contracted service hours will be required.